 1. Adding Powdered Sugar to Hot Besan Paste

-When you take the roasted besan paste off the heat, it is important to let it sit till it is cool to touch, before adding / mixing in the powdered sugar.
+When you take the roasted besan paste off the heat, it is important to let it cool down a bit, till it is still warm but not too hot, before adding / mixing in the powdered sugar, elaichi & flavorings.

 Because adding the sugar to hot besan paste, will make the paste loosen up further, which will then make it difficult to be shaped into ladoos.